 - After completing hatha yoga, constraints on physical activity were reduced and fitness was found to be improved in breast cancer survivors.

 - Yoga has also been shown to be beneficial in reducing chemotherapy-induced side effects compared with other supportive therapies.

-- Women with breast cancer showed a cognitive improvement after participating in yoga programs.
+- Women showed a cognitive improvement after participating in yoga programs.
 They reported less fatigue when undergoing breast cancer treatment

 - Patients often found improvements in emotional outcomes and in quality of life.

 - Anxiety and depression was reduced with yoga interventions compared with supportive therapy following surgery, radiation therapy and chemotherapy.